microsoft/human-pose-estimation.pytorch/README.md

 - Person detector has person AP of 56.4 on COCO val2017 dataset

 ## Environment
 The code is developed using python 3.6 on Ubuntu 16.04.
-NVIDIA GPUs ared needed.
-The code is developed and tested using 4 NVIDIA P100 GPUS cards.
-Other platform or GPU card are not fully tested.
+NVIDIA GPUs are needed.
+The code is developed and tested using 4 NVIDIA P100 GPU cards.
+Other platforms or GPU cards are not fully tested.

 ## Quick start
 ### Installation